Here’s the thing.

 WorthFM – An all-digital, low-cost, and comprehensive financial management service, WorthFM was created by women for women (although anyone is welcome to invest with them).
 The advisor offers five low-fee portfolios designed to balance risk and return.
 Each portfolio is made up of a mix of up to 8 ETFs.
 You can get started with WorthFM with as little as $50.
 Fees are $2 per month or 0.5% per year, when your investing and retirement accounts are $5,000 or more.
 WorthFM is not yet up and running, but interested investors can get on their wait list for early access.

-While the concept and investment strategies are very similar across robo advisors, they’re not all the same as far as fees, minimum investments and level of service for investing.
+While the concept and investment strategies (and thus, performance) are very similar across robo advisors, they’re not all the same as far as fees, minimum investments and level of service for investing.
 Therefore, we highly recommend you spend some time investigating on your own.

 That’s why we created this handy table to get you started.
 Just follow each link for the robo-advisors that interest you the most and learn more at their website.